 This report demonstrates how Philadelphia with its well educated and affordable labor force, very reasonably priced real estate, an exceptional quality of life and affordable cost of living, all combine to make Philadelphia far more competitive than other Northeast cities for a business location.

-Results of the most recent survey on sidewalk cafes in Center City and Old City.
+Results of the most recent survey on sidewalk cafes in Center City.

 Analyzing the results of a college graduate survey.